gugat/hrac/README.md

-# HRCA
+# HRAC

-`Human Resources Control Assistance` is an API that allows management of employees and their daily assistances to the office.
+`Human Resources Assistance Control` is an API that allows management of employees and their daily assistances to the office.

 See the [API documentation live](https://rhac.herokuapp.com/api-docs/index.html)

 #### What you can do
-The `HRCA API` allows you to:
+The `HRAC API` allows you to:

 - Control employees personal information.
 - Control assistances of your employees, entries and exits of the office.